Gastrointestinal Stromal Tumor (GIST)

 • Vomiting

-• Growth in your abdomen
+• Lump or mass in your abdomen that you can feel

 • Dark-colored stools